joshhornby/joshhornby.github.io/_posts/2025-07-07-composable-first-reusable-forever.md

 ## The Reusability Fallacy

-The "reuse" mindset goes something like this: if I build the perfect library or the global service, teams will stop repeating themselves, and we'll be faster, cheaper, better forever.
+The "reuse" mindset goes something like this: if I build the perfect library or the global service, teams will stop repeating themselves, and we'll be faster, less expensive, better forever.

 In reality, direct attempts at reusability tend to calcify into monoliths.
 Teams are forced to bend to a common pattern, and the code becomes a monument to decisions no one can quite remember making.
 "Reusable" code ends up as a graveyard of abandoned entry points and TODOs about missing features.
 I've lost count of the times I've inherited a "shared" library that, in practice, no one actually wanted to share.